jeyabalajis/aws-certified-sa-pro-notes/docs/network/hybrid_networking.md

     - Using a custom routing accelerator, you can leverage the performance benefits of Global Accelerator for your VoIP or gaming applications.

+## Site to Site VPN

+A virtual private gateway is the VPN concentrator on the Amazon side of the Site-to-Site VPN connection.
+You create a virtual private gateway and attach it to the VPC from which you want to create the Site-to-Site VPN connection.

+> **Only one virtual private gateway (VGW) can be attached to a VPC at a time.**

 ## Network to Amazon VPC Connectivity Options

 ### AWS Direct Connect + VPN